 So when it comes to finding that actual magical amount you should ask for, it’s a process of working backwards.
 Make sure you know what you’re going to do with the investment (which is the next question, so don’t worry) and then work backwards from this figure.

-Don’t make big estimates on potential.
+So don’t make big estimates on potential.
 Rather, place a value on your time and ‘sweat equity’ that you’re putting in.

 For example, here’s an answer our GM Luke McInnes drafted up: